-- validity, through alignment with what is taught, learned and assessed - accessibility, so that each student is given opportunities to demonstrate what they know and can do - reliability, so that assessment results are consistent, dependable or repeatable.
+- 1. validity, through alignment with what is taught, learned and assessed; - accessibility, so that each student is given opportunities to demonstrate what they know and can do; and - 3. reliability, so that assessment results are consistent, dependable or repeatable.

-RESPONSIBILITIES - ASSESSMENT
+For Students:

-Teachers Students Parents/Guardians
+Teachers Students Parents/Caregivers

-In school-based assessment, teachers are accountable for designing assessment programs and making judgments about the standards achieved by their students within the assessment and reporting timeframes.
-Teachers will support students by providing them, where appropriate, with modelling, scaffolding, and annotated exemplar responses.
-They will engage students in feedback and reflection on their assessment, and will be able to articulate reasoning behind judgments of the standards achieved.
-Teachers are responsible for informing parents when students do not provide work to support a judgment of achievement, and are likely to be awarded with a Not-Rated (N) level of achievement on their report card.
-All students are responsible for submitting draft and assessment items on or before the due date, unless an extension has been approved.
-All students are responsible for arriving on time on the day for examinations, unless special consideration has been formally arranged.
-All students must show academic integrity.
-Support and encourage their children to complete and submit all drafts and assessment by the due date.
-Inform the teacher of any difficulties relating to the completion of assessment tasks and provide documentary evidence (including medical certificates) where necessary.
+Are accountable and responsible for: designing assessment programs and making judgments about the standards achieved by their students within the assessment and reporting timeframes; supporting students by providing them, where appropriate, with modelling, scaffolding, and annotated exemplar responses; engaging students in feedback and reflection on their assessment, and articulating reasoning behind judgments of the standards achieved; and informing parents when students do not provide work to support a judgment of achievement, and are likely to be awarded with a "not rated" (N) level of achievement on their report card. items on or before the due date, unless an extension has been approved; arriving on time, on the day for examinations, unless special consideration has been formally arranged; and showing academic integrity.
+Supporting and encouraging their children to complete and submit all drafts and assessment by the due date.
+Informing the teacher of any difficulties relating to the completion of assessment tasks and providing documentary evidence (including medical certificates) where necessary.